rvolden/C3POa/README.md

 # C3POa
 Computational pipeline for calling consensi on R2C2 nanopore data.

+# C3POa_preprocessing.py #

+Takes raw 1D nanopore R2C2 reads in fastq format, removes low quality and short reads and then finds splint sequences in those reads using BLAT.
+It then adds the position of the splint to the read name and generates separate folders each containing a fastq file containing 4000 raw reads.

+# C3POa.py #

+Takes fastq output by C3POa_preprocessing and generates consensus sequences in fasta format and a subread sequences in fastq format.

+# C3POa_postprocessing.py #

+Trimms and reorients consensus sequences.

 ### Dependencies ###
 - [Python 3.6](https://www.python.org/downloads/)
 - [NumPy 1.13.3](https://scipy.org/install.html)